ismaeldouglasdev/ismaeldouglasdev/README.md

 ## 👾 About Me
 I'm a **Fullstack Developer** focused on building efficient end-to-end applications, intelligent automation, and robust systems.
 I combine solid backend architectures with dynamic user interfaces, driven by a strong interest in **productivity, developer tools, and agentic development**.

-Currently in my final semester of an Associate Degree in Software Development, with hands-on experience delivering real-world solutions and actively contributing to open-source software.
+I Have an Associate Degree in Software Development, with hands-on experience delivering real-world solutions and actively contributing to open-source software.

 💡 **Specialty:** Bridging the gap between scalable backend systems, clean frontend interfaces, and automated workflows.